sparkybug/Doctor-Appointment-Application/README.md

 # Doctor-Appointment-Application
-Guide On How to Use the Doctor Appointment Application 	Use the git pull command to pull the project from GitHub to your desktop (or laptop) using your command-line (or command-prompt).
-(GitHub repo would be shared below)
+Guide On How to Use the Doctor Appointment Application 	Use the git pull command to pull the project from GitHub to your desktop (or laptop) using your command-line (or command-prompt)
 	Download and install XAMPP
 	Run the XAMPP control panel and start the Apache server & MySQL 	Go to C:\xampp\htdocs and copy the files pulled from GitHub here